DeepSpec/InteractionTrees/README.md

 make COQDOCJS_DIR=coqdocjs-master html
 ```

-Note: If you opt to clone the `coqdocjs` git project rather than
+Note: You can also opt to clone the coqdocjs git project rather than
-download the zip file, set the `COQDOCJS_DIR` appropriately.
+download the zip file, and set the `COQDOCJS_DIR` appropriately.
 (It will
 probably just be `coqdocjs` not `coqdocjs-master`.)

 ## Library internal organization